helje5/dockSwiftOnARM/README.md

 sudo ldconfig
 ```

+If that didn't work, you'll see an error like:

+    ./helloworld: error while loading shared libraries: libswiftCore.so: \
+      cannot open shared object file: No such file or directory

 ## Testing builds using Docker on macOS

 Docker for Mac comes with QEmu support enabled, meaning that you can run